 - General Data Protection Regulation (GDPR) Compliance

-As well as the above, you may want to consider implementing one or more of the following pages if applicable:
+In addition to the above, you may want to look into including one or more of the pages listed below where applicable:

 - Anti-Spam Policy